wmde/Diff/README.md

 These can all be found in <code>includes/diffop</code>.

-The Diff class can be set to be either associative or non-assocative.
+The Diff class can be set to be either associative or non-associative.
 In case of the later, only DiffOpAdd and DiffOpRemove are allowed in it.

 ### Differ